RavenLiao/AnalyzeSoGradlePlugin/README.md

 ### Planned
 - Add task to aggregate all variants and generate a combined HTML report
+- Integrate with [LibChecker-Rules](https://github.com/LibChecker/LibChecker-Rules) database to provide more detailed library information in the HTML report
 - Issues and suggestions are welcome!

 ## Quick Start